andrew0831/fridayproj7.py/README.md

  4. usersinfo.sql: Script to create and populate the table.

 ## How to run:
   1. Run signupPage.py to create profile with email and password.
-It will automatically direct you to the sign-in page(I only created this for extra practice).
+It will automatically direct you to the sign-in page.
+Make sure you provide the proper credentials (@, .com) or you will get a displayed error.
   2. Exit the sign-in page and run signinPage.py.
-Enter email and password and it will prompt you wether you entered you log-in correct(Green) or incorrect(Red).
+Enter your email and password and it will prompt you whether you entered your log-in correct(Green) or incorrect(Red).
-     + Must perform this step (Exiting the initial sign-in page) in order to know if you entered your log-in correctly.
+     + Must perform this step (Exiting the initial sign-in page and re-opening) in order to know if you entered your log-in correctly.